seanwhs/Tutorials/NextJS/Mock-API-Server/AppendixA-Project-Structure.md

 The completed Greymatter platform consists of:

-* React Dashboard
+* A Next.js dashboard
-* Public REST API
+* A Generic REST API
-* Administration API
+* An Administration API
-* Generic CRUD Engine
-* Query Processor
-* Data Layer
+* A reusable Data Layer
-* Storage Abstraction

-Each module is small, focused, and reusable.

-Together they create a modern mock API platform that is easy to understand, extend, and deploy.

----

-# Next Steps

-You now have a complete understanding of the Greymatter architecture.

-From here you can:

-* Add authentication
-* Build plugins
-* Support additional databases
-* Generate OpenAPI documentation
-* Add GraphQL
-* Implement WebSockets
-* Create your own administration tools

-Because the application follows a modular architecture, each enhancement can be added without significantly affecting the existing codebase.
+* Dynamic collection management
+* Local and cloud storage support

+Although the implementation is intentionally lightweight, it demonstrates many of the architectural patterns used in larger production systems, including layered architecture, abstraction, separation of concerns, and reusable service design.